MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-recording-policy.md

 meetings to stipulate, by way of an administrative policy, when calls and online meetings should be automatically recorded and captured for subsequent processing and retention as required by relevant corporate or regulatory policy.
-Users under this policy will be aware that their digital interactions with Teams are being recorded but will not be able to disable the recording and will not have access to the recording once the interaction is complete.
+Users under this policy are aware that their digital interactions with Teams are being recorded but won't be able to disable the recording and won't have access to the recording once the interaction is complete.
 The recording becomes part of the organizational archive available to compliance and legal personnel for eDiscovery, legal hold, and other corporate retention uses.